Constructing Reliable Social Networks from Conversational Data: An Ensemble Prompt Engineering Approach with Uncertainty Quantification: Discussion

 \section{Discussion}

-In the current study, we proposed the analysis of classroom interactions from their dialogues through an innovative combination of prompt engineering and network analysis methodologies.
-The prompt engineering approach enables automated classification of interaction patterns without requiring extensive pre-labeled datasets, significantly improving upon traditional manual labeling methods in both efficiency and scalability.
-Our extensive validation study supports these advantages, demonstrating that LLMs achieve high inter-model consistency even on complex dialogue classification tasks where human annotators show low agreement.
-Despite the inherent complexity of this task, our ensemble approach produces consistent labeling results while systematically identifying uncertain utterances through Shannon entropy-based uncertainty quantification.
-Building on this automated classification, our network analysis framework represents students as nodes and their interactions as edges, providing a comprehensive visualization and analysis of classroom information flow and engagement patterns.
-Through the projection of these networks onto latent spaces, we quantified the structural characteristics that provide the structure of the understanding of classroom interactions.
-Our contribution extends beyond traditional approaches through the integration of ensemble-based prompt engineering with network mediation analysis.
-To our knowledge, this combined approach with systematic uncertainty quantification and network-based structural analysis has not been applied in educational dialogue analysis, representing a novel methodological advancement that addresses both classification reliability challenges and the limitations of utterance-level analysis through relational pattern analysis.
+In this study, we proposed a systematic methodology for constructing reliable social networks from conversational data using ensemble prompt engineering.
+The prompt engineering approach enables automated classification of interaction patterns without requiring extensive pre-labeled datasets, substantially improving upon traditional manual labeling methods in both efficiency and scalability.
+Our multi-faceted validation study supports these advantages, demonstrating that an ensemble of LLMs achieves higher inter-model consistency than human annotators even on complex dialogue classification tasks.
+The ensemble approach produces robust labeling results while systematically identifying uncertain utterances through Shannon entropy-based uncertainty quantification, enabling targeted allocation of human review effort.
+The classified interactions are then encoded as directed weighted networks and projected onto latent spaces via the AMEN model with a negative binomial specification, yielding low-dimensional representations of the social structures that underlie observed interaction patterns.

+Our contribution extends beyond traditional approaches through the integration of ensemble-based prompt engineering with comprehensive validation and uncertainty quantification to construct reliable social networks.
+To our knowledge, this combined approach with systematic uncertainty quantification has not been applied in dialogue analysis, representing a novel methodological advancement that addresses both classification reliability challenges and the limitations of utterance-level analysis through the construction of relational structures.